brazil-data-cube/wcpms.py/README.rst

 - ``get_phenometrics``: returns in dictionary form all the phenological metrics calculated for the given spatial location.

-- ``get_phenometrics_region``: returns in list form dictionary with the phenological metrics calculated for each of the given spatial location based on selected region methodology (all, systematic grid or random grid).
+- ``get_phenometrics_region``: returns in list format the phenological metrics calculated for each pixel centers within the boundaries of the given region using satellite images time series.

 Installation